Gladwell Tea Party Podcast

-Some of our holiday favorites include Chocolate Honeybush, Organic Red Berries and Cochin Masala Chai.
-For a more relaxing tea, perfect for evenings there is Organic Honeybush.
-Also, check out the “Celebrate Sarasota” gift deal, 4 herbal teas which were inspired by Local Treasures: Selby Gardens, Van Wezel, Ringling Museum and Siesta Key Beach.
+Some of our holiday favorites include Chocolate Honeybush, Organic Red Berries, and Cochin Masala Chai.
+For a more relaxing tea, perfect for evenings, there is Organic Honeybush.
+Also, check out the “Celebrate Sarasota” gift deal, 4 herbal teas inspired by Local Treasures: Selby Gardens, Van Wezel, Ringling Museum, and Siesta Key Beach.

 On behalf of all at Local Tea Company, I would like to wish all our tea followers a Very Merry Christmas and a TEArrific New Year.
 We appreciate your business and hope you continue to enjoy our teas in 2010.

-No matter where you are or what you are planning to do during this special season, please make time for drinking some tea and feel the benefits.
+No matter where you are or what you are planning to do during this special season, please make time to drink some tea and feel the benefits.
 I drink to you and yours.

 Cheers and all the best to everyone.

 And so, “THINK OUT OF THE BAG” our campaign to encourage people to choose loose leaf tea in place of tea in tired old bags.
-The sub heading is, “Loose leaf tea is fresher, hipper and just darn better for you”.
-Our intent is to convert tea bag users to loose leaf tea drinkers through tasting, educating and advocating loose leaf tea one sip at a time.
+The subheading is, “Loose leaf tea is fresher, hipper, and just darn better for you.”
+We intend to convert teabag users to loose leaf tea drinkers through tasting, educating, and advocating loose leaf tea one sip at a time.

 There is absolutely no comparison.
-Most bag tea is the lowest grade of tea (dust or fannings) that comes out of the production area.
-There are of course some exceptions but generally the tea is very small particles and holds little flavor.
+Most bag tea is the lowest tea grade (dust or fannings) that comes out of the production area.
+There are some exceptions, but generally, the tea is very small particles and holds little flavor.
 Every step in the processing of loose leaf tea is designed to enhance the flavor and taste.

-There are also some exceptions and just because you buy loose leaf tea does not mean it will be excellent quality.
-We, and all of our fellow tea enthusiasts search for teas with exceptional freshness, quality and taste, and you should to.
-We call this our “tea journey”.
-Loose leaf tea allows you to examine, smell, listen and sample for maximum quality.
+There are also some exceptions, and just because you buy loose leaf tea does not mean it will be of excellent quality.
+We and all of our fellow tea enthusiasts search for teas with exceptional freshness, quality, and taste, and you should too.
+We call this our “tea journey.”
+Loose leaf tea allows you to examine, smell, listen, and sample for maximum quality.

-Despite what you may assume when first exploring the loose versus tea bag conundrum, loose is more economical.
-Tea bags are created for one time use!
-Nearly all varieties of loose leaf tea should be steeped at least twice and some loose leaf teas can be steeped many more times.
-Work out the math and you will be surprised how little loose leaf costs you per cup.
+Despite what you may assume when first exploring the loose versus teabag conundrum, loose is more economical.
+Teabags are created for one-time use!
+Nearly all loose leaf tea varieties should be steeped at least twice, and some loose leaf teas can be steeped many more times.
+Work out the math, and you will be surprised how little loose-leaf costs you per cup.

 Loose leaf tea is perfect for brewing a pot of tea to share with others, the starting point for a meaningful conversation.
 Offering a cup of properly steeped loose leaf tea is a wonderfully kind gesture, hard for anyone to refuse.